This article on Candidate Sourcing was originally published in July of 2015. All relevant statistics and copy have been

-Around 43% of candidates never hear back from the employer.
+Around 30% of candidates never hear back from the employer.
 If you were a candidate, how would this make you feel?
 How would you go about fixing it?
 If you want to source like a pro, think like a candidate.
 What channels would you use when looking for a job?
 Have you heard any interesting stories from friends about how they got their job?
 Think that could make for a useful source in the future?
-Embodying candidates is one of the best ways to think of new sources of hiring, since most of these solutions could prove more practical than big-picture ones.
+Embodying candidates is one of the best ways to think of new hiring sources since most of these solutions could prove more practical than big-picture ones.

 8. Know Your (Talent) Audience

 Thinking like a candidate also lets you know what kind of candidate to look for.
 And this helps when trying to understand that the audience for your jobs is not the same as your audience for your product.
-Your commercial audience may be executives, businessmen or the average joe, but when you’re recruiting, your audience is far more likely to be people out of college, or someone already working in your industry with your talent competitor.
-Keeping these things in mind is crucial to determining your recruiting strategy, and will help you craft a better sourcing campaign, as well as a more powerful job ad.
+Your commercial audience may be executives, businessmen, or the average joe.
+Still, when you’re recruiting, your audience is far more likely to be people out of college or someone already working in your industry with your talent competitor.
+Keeping these things in mind is crucial to determining your recruiting strategy and will help you craft a better sourcing campaign and a more powerful job ad.